yarocruz/yarocruz.github.io/_posts/2018-08-05-smart-goals-and-100-days-of-coding.md

 permalink: /smart-goals-and-100-days-of-coding/
 ---

 I want to get better at web development.
 Specifically _front-end_ web development.
 I'm still just an old school _web designer_.
 For a long time a web designer's role was somewhere between print designer and full on _web developer_.
 But this doesn't look like it's a thing anymore.
-You either just stay at being a traditional print designer, transition to the UX/UI racket, or forget that Design thing an just go the full stack route.
+You either just stay at being a traditional print designer, transition to the UX/UI racket, or forget that Design thing and just go the full stack route.
 Hell, you might as well start learning C++.

 I'm sure there are still pockets in the industry for a classic web designer, but my job hunting since finishing school has shown me that it's becoming less of a thing.
 Employers don't just want someone who can markup a Photoshop comp.
 They also want you to know the latest JavaScript frameworks and libraries, SEO, Wordpress, Joomla, Coleslaw, etc.